-Delta Air Lines already offers Comfort Plus with extra leg room but will be launching a complete Premium Economy cabin called Delta Premium Select on long-haul aircraft later in 2017.
-Expect 38 inches of pitch, up to 19 inches of width and up to seven inches of recline with adjustable leg rests and head rests.
+Delta Air Lines already offers Comfort Plus with extra legroom but will be launching a complete Premium Economy cabin called Delta Premium Select on long-haul aircraft later in 2017.
+Expect 38 inches of pitch, up to 19 inches of width, and up to seven inches of recline with adjustable leg rests and headrests.
 They will also be including a Westin Heavenly® In-Flight Blanket with pillow and a TUMI amenity kit featuring Malin+Goetz Travel Essentials.
 A fresh, seasonal menu will be presented with Alessi service ware designed exclusively for Delta.
-There will also be an up to 13.3-inch, high-resolution in-flight entertainment screen, noise-cancelling headphones and in-seat power ports along with Sky Priority service, which includes faster check-in, accelerated security, priority boarding and expedited baggage service will also be included.
+There will also be an up to 13.3-inch, high-resolution in-flight entertainment screen, noise-canceling headphones, and in-seat power ports along with Sky Priority service, which includes faster check-in, accelerated security, priority boarding, and expedited baggage service will also be included.

 United currently offers Economy Plus with a 37-inch seat pitch, five inches more than Economy, but this currently has no other advantages over the normal economy seats.

-British Airways and Virgin also feature in my top top 10 best airlines for longhaul Business Class and you can read my British Airways Premium Economy, BA Business Class and First Class flight reviews as well as all of my Virgin Atlantic flight reviews.
+British Airways and Virgin also feature in my top top 10 best airlines for longhaul Business Class and you can read our British Airways Premium Economy, BA Business Class and First Class flight reviews as well as all of our Virgin Atlantic flight reviews.

 COPYRIGHT 2014 - 2023 LUXURYTRAVELDIARY.COM REPRODUCTION WITHOUT CONSENT FORBIDDEN.